Wade helps Heat hold off Hawks

 Josh Richardson added 19 points, and Justise Winslow added 18 for Miami, which finally beat Atlanta after losing the first three games of this season’s four-game series.
 Atlanta fell just short of what would have been its first 4-0 sweep of Miami since 1990-91.

 Forty-two-year-old Vince Carter led Atlanta with 21 points and made a season-high seven 3-pointers.
-Carter surpassed Jamal Crawford for sixth place in NBA history in terms of career 3-pointers and surpassed Reggie Miller for 20th place in scoring.
+Carter surpassed Jamal Crawford for sixth place in NBA history in terms of career 3-pointers, ending the night with 2,199.
+Crawford has 2,195 treys.

 With the win and 19 games left in their regular season, the Heat moved into a virtual tie with the Orlando Magic and Charlotte Hornets for the eighth and final playoff spot in the Eastern Conference.